QA-Tanushree/K6-scalable-performance-testing-framework/README.md

 ✅ Can simulate thousands of concurrent users.

 ### Contributing
-We welcome contributions to this project!
+Welcome contributions to this project!
 To contribute, please fork the repository, create a feature branch, and submit a pull request with your changes.

 Ensure that your changes are well-tested and follow the project's coding style.